 - Mitsubishi® Split System (Concealed), 2.5kW.
 Adjusted to lowest energy consumption as required by PH.

 - Electrical internals including LED strip lighting, pendant lights, power points, light switches and smoke alarms.
+Learn here how to connect LED strip lights so you can use them to make your artistic side shine!

 4. Internals + Bathroom (if present)